 PAA is an organic acid with strong oxidation potential.
 It’s most commonly used as a disinfectant for industrial applications, especially poultry processing and beverage packing.
 PAA is a stronger oxidant than chlorine, and while chlorine applies a “nuclear” approach to bacteria inactivation, PAA is more acute; its kinetics are faster, so lower doses can achieve the same disinfection efficacy in shorter contact times.
 And, it degrades more quickly in effluents, which allow for the chemical quenching to be eliminated from the treatment process, making it safer for plant operators.

-“We included PAA in our bench-scale studies, because we truly looked at all the options, from classic to innovative,” said Brian Hilts, CDM Smith environmental engineer.
+“We included PAA in our bench-scale studies, because we truly looked at all the options, from classic to innovative,” said Brian Hilts, CDM Smith discipline leader for disinfection.
 “PAA proved to be extremely competitive for Memphis’ needs.”

 The team started at the Stiles plant on the north side of the city.
 Bench testing allowed the team to narrow potential disinfectants to chlorine and PAA.
 The two options were pitted against each other in a 3-month pilot conducted onsite; PAA emerged the most effective choice.
 But, because PAA was relatively new to the municipal industry in the United States, its effectiveness at Stiles was confirmed in a second, six-month long, half-scale pilot, large and powerful enough to process 45 million gallons a day (mgd); a sizable treatment plant in itself.